~by Tammy Taylor~

 All in all I’m pretty pleased with my decision to try a compostable bamboo toothbrush.
 I have been using it with my own Homemade Toothpaste for several weeks now.
 After the initial learning curve I feel very comfortable brushing with this toothbrush.
 And I feel good knowing that this one change has been a step in the right environmental direction for me.
 I also feel good dealing with an environmentally responsible company who’s willing to reach out & do more for the environment – everything from production location improvements, to compostable component research, to replanting trees, etc..

 Yes, it’s more expensive to buy a compostable toothbrush than the cheap dollar store plastic ones.
 But eliminating as much plastic from our home is a matter that’s important to me.
-If you are also concerned about the amount of plastic coming into your home and wish to check out these bamboo compostable toothbrushes you can find them here –> Woodzee Bamboo Toothbrush
+I don’t think Woodzee is making toothbrushes anymore.
+But if you are also concerned about the amount of plastic coming into your home and wish to check out bamboo compostable toothbrushes you can find them here –> Dr. Perfect Bamboo Toothbrushes

 Since general wisdom (and my personal dentist’s recommendations) suggest that the average life of a toothbrush is 3-4 months, stay tuned dear readers.
 I’ll be back in 3-4 months to report how the toothbrush held up!